 However, when you read this article, you will know what causes this problem and some of the ways to solve it and prevent it without calling an expensive plumber.

-What could be the Situation
+What could be the Situation?

-If your Kitchen sink drains outside into the yard, it’s not draining, it’s draining slowly, or emitting an odor, you may have a clogging problem.
+If your Kitchen sink drains outside into the yard, it’s not draining, it’s draining slowly, or emitting an odor, and you may have a clogging problem.

 The clogged pipe may obstruct effective drainage, disrupting the dirty water flow to the sewer system and instead to your yard.